aws-samples/serverless-patterns/das-lambda-java-sam/README.md

 where the \<access key\> \<secret access key\> need to be replaced with the values of the three outputs from Step 3 (Option 2) above.

-**Note: In case you did not note the values of the access key and the secret access key from Step 3 (Option 2), you can log into CloudShell in the same region that you had used earlier and do the following**
+**Note: In case you did not note the values of the access key and the secret access key from Step 3 (Option 2), you can log into CloudShell in the same region that you had used earlier and run the following commands.
+Make sure to replace \<username\> with the value you had user earlier in Step 3**

 ```
 cd serverless-patterns/das-lambda-java-sam
-sh ./GetAWSCLIProfileDetailsFromCloudshell.sh
+sh ./GetAWSCLIProfileDetailsFromCloudshell.sh <username>

 ```